 Here are a few helpful tips for searching:

-- Keep your keywords in both the basic or advance searches simple.
+- Keep your keywords in both the basic or advanced searches simple.
 If you type entire phrases, you’ll likely eliminate camps unnecessarily.
 Think descriptive words: “swimming,” “basketball,” “tennis,” for example, if you are looking at sports camps.
 Try “math” “science” “STEM” “engineering” “writing” or “technology” if you want something with an educational focus.
 “Drama” “arts” “games” and “crafts” are also good keywords to use.

-- If you aren’t getting what you want with an age range search, try repeating the same query with “grade range” or vice versa.
+- If you aren’t getting what you want with an age-range search, try repeating the same query with “grade range” or vice versa.
 Remember, camp operators set their own criteria.
 If there’s a grade range, it’s usually for a child who will enter that grade during the fall school year.

 - Use the “full-day” drop down option if you know you are unable to consider a camp that only offers morning or afternoon programming.
 It will save you time and frustration.
 Last year I found the perfect camp for my aspiring Jedi, right near our house.
 Unfortunately it ended at noon, which does me little good since I work in downtown Phoenix.